-Alan Wanders, Growth Manager at Motivii shares his rundown of what a converting SaaS demo should look like.
+Alan Wanders, Growth Manager at Motivii shares his SaaS demo tips.

 Demoing SaaS is easy.
 You’ve just got to show your prospect the platform, help them understand how it tackles their problem, and then set their expectations for what they’ll pay for the tech.

 OK, in practice, it’s more difficult than that sounds.
 Sometimes it’s much more difficult.
-That’s why I’ve put together some tips to help you have the best possible demo as soon as possible.
+And you don’t want to spend all that time honing your outreach emails, videos and cold calls only to lose them at the demo stage.
+That’s why I’ve put together some tips to help you have the best possible demo of your SaaS product as soon as possible.

 Ask a bunch of questions straight away to help you do the most relevant demo that you can.